ClickerNZ/ED_TargetScript-420/Readme.md

 If you have obtained a copy of this script, feel free to use the ideas and methods for your own use and I encourage you to share these with other like minded players.
 This software uses the MIT license which can be found at the root of this package/repository.

+CREDITS:
+Original script by Aussiedroid.
+Contribution and ideas lifted from Touille and Darkcyde Modified target.tmh was sourced from Sedenion

 DISCLAIMER:
 This software is a work in progress.